moan0s/garage-docker-ansible-deploy/docs/prerequisites.md

 - Properly configured DNS records for `<your-domain>` (details in [Configuring DNS](configuring-dns.md)).

-- `nextcloud.<your-domain>` domain name pointing to your new server - this is where the Nextcloud server will live

 - Some TCP ports open.
 This playbook (actually [Docker itself](https://docs.docker.com/network/iptables/)) configures the server's internal firewall for you.
 In most cases, you don't need to do anything special.
 But **if your server is running behind another firewall**, you'd need to open these ports:

   - `80/tcp`: HTTP webserver